ShineSujith/FPGA_VGA_Project/index.md

 [] P. Inhofer,"What is a LUT(and how do you use a LUT)?", 2021 [Online] Available: [https://mixinglight.com/color-grading-tutorials/understanding-luts/](https://mixinglight.com/color-grading-tutorials/understanding-luts/) [Accessed 08/12/2024].

-## **More Markdown Basics**
-This is a paragraph.
-Add an empty line to start a new paragraph.

-Font can be emphasised as *Italic* or **Bold**.

-Code can be highlighted by using `backticks`.

-Hyperlinks look like this: [GitHub Help](https://help.github.com/).

-A bullet list can be rendered as follows:
-- vectors
-- algorithms
-- iterators

-Images can be added by uploading them to the repository in a /docs/assets/images folder, and then rendering using HTML via githubusercontent.com as shown in the example below.

 <img src="https://raw.githubusercontent.com/melgineer/fpga-vga-verilog/main/docs/assets/images/VGAPrjSrcs.png">